lwindolf/lzone-cheat-sheets/cheat-sheet/DevOps Linux/jq.md

     jq '.results[] | select(.name == "John") | {age}'      # Get age for 'John'
     jq '.results[] | select(.name | contains("Jo"))'       # Get complete records for all names with 'Jo'
     jq '.results[] | select(.name | test("Joe\s+Smith"))'  # Get complete records for all names matching PCRE regex 'Joe\+Smith'

+## "Deep" Value Extraction

+If you want to combine subkeys at different levels it won't work like this

+    jq '.items[] | { metadata["created"], name }'

+Instead you can access values like this

+    jq '.items[] | .metadata["created"], .name'

+The drawback being, that you do not get a JSON output, but each value on a new line.

 ## Changing values